jekyll/jekyll/site/_posts/2014-01-13-jekyll-1-4-3-released.markdown

 or Javascript depending on your server's configuration.

-*Maintainer's note: Many thanks to @gregose and @charliesome for discovering these vulnerabilities, and to @BenBalter and @alindeman for writing the patch.*
+*Maintainer's note: Many thanks to @gregose and @charliesome for discovering these vulnerabilities, and to @BenBalter and @alindeman for writing the patch.
+-Parker*